sgjsakura/AspNetCore/TagHelperDemo.md

 ### `AuthorizeTagHelper` and `AuthorizeAttributeTagHelper`

 Providing different content according to user's role is a common task in morden web applications.
 Usually the user authorization checking should be done in the backend (controlleres and actions), writing complex service invocations in CSHTML file may be not a good idea.
 However, sometimes it is still accepable to do so, especially when backend coding is not available (e.g. for layout files).
 To make user authorization check in CSHTML files, you need to inject a service with type `IAuthorizationService` and invoke the `AuthorizeAsync` method together with `await` and `if` keywords.
-This manner is a bit lengthy, and xixing Razor blocks and HTML is also not friendly for code maintaince.
+This manner is a bit lengthy, and also mixing Razor blocks and HTML is  not friendly for code maintance.

 Now with these two tag helpers, you can easy add HTML style code to show/hide contents according to the current user's permission.
 The easiest usage is as simple as add one new `asp-authorize-policy` tag-attribute in any HTMl element, which is provided by `AuthorizeAttributeTagHelper`, a simple code is just like following:
 ```HTML